xyxj1024/xyxj1024.github.io/_posts/2023-02-28-diffie-hellman.md

 The "discrete log" challenge from PoseidonCTF 2020 is constructed based on a public key cryptosystem called the Okamoto–Uchiyama cryptosystem.
 [Wikipedia](https://en.wikipedia.org/wiki/Okamoto%E2%80%93Uchiyama_cryptosystem) provides a clear explanation of this cryptosystem.

 **Description**: I heard some cryptosystem uses discrete logarithm.
 It is hard problem, isn't it?
-I encrypted the flag with $$4095$$-bit modulus &hellip;
+I encrypted the flag with $$4095$$-bit modulus . . .

 The `problem.py` program:
 ```python